P-404/android_manifest/README.md

   <img src="https://raw.githubusercontent.com/markakash/404_stuff/master/project404-darkbanner.jpg" />
 </p>

-A project that shouldn't have exsist by the laws of the internet and yet it does we present you Project 404 just like the  Schrödinger's cat xD
+A project that shouldn't have existed by the laws of the internet and yet it does; we present you Project 404, just like the Schrödinger's cat!

  Credits
  -------